kaiyi27/tp/docs/UserGuide.md

 ## Introduction

 Welcome to the InsuraConnect User Guide!
-This guide serves as a complete manual to very aspect of InsuraConnect, your streamlined conduit to peak productivity in the insurance sector.
+This guide serves as a **complete manual to very aspect of InsuraConnect**, your streamlined conduit to peak productivity in the insurance sector.
 Eschewing the complexity of redundant features, InsuraConnect is forged from in-depth research to deliver a swift, efficient, and user-friendly experience for the modern insurance agent.

 Refer to the [table of contents](#table-of-contents) to find your answers as well as step-by-step instructions for all the features to be a master of InsuraConnect.